atom/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 {{/note}}

+#### Find Crash Logs

+{{#mac}}

+When Atom crashes, you will find a crash dump in Console.app.
+You can launch Console.app using Spotlight or you can find it in `/Applications/Utilities/Console.app`.
+Once you have launched the program, you can find the latest crash dump by following these instructions:

+1. Click "User Reports" in the left-most column
+1. Find the latest entry in the middle column that starts with `Atom` and ends with `.crash`

+Once you have the crash dump, you can save it to send in later if it is needed for debugging.

+{{/mac}}

+{{#windows}}

+When Atom crashes, you will find a crash dump inside your `%TEMP%\Atom Crashes` directory.
+It will be the newest file with the `.dmp` extension.
+Once you have the crash dump, you can save it to send in later if it is needed for debugging.

+{{/windows}}

+{{#linux}}

+When Atom crashes, it should write a core dump if system settings permit.
+In order to find whether the core dump is written and to where, consult the documentation for your distribution of Linux.
+Once you have the core dump, you can save it to send in later if it is needed for debugging.

+{{/linux}}

 #### Diagnose Startup Performance

 If Atom is taking a long time to start, you can use the [Timecop package](https://github.com/atom/timecop) to get insight into where Atom spends time while loading.